 Local search kicks in when people look for goods or services in their area.
 Take ice cream for example.
 Most of the time when you search for “ice cream” you’re looking for a place nearby to purchase your favorite form of dairy.
 Sure, some may be looking for the history of ice cream, or how air content in ice cream affects texture, but most people just want to buy some ice cream.

 The same is typically true when people search “doctors” or “primary care physicians”; most of these searches are to find healthcare providers in the area rather than general information about doctors.
 These decisions are part of Google’s strategies for determining search intent — what the searcher has in mind.

-People who need a doctor will typically start with searches for general information about the health problem they’re experiencing.
-When they get ready to make an appointment with someone, though, they’ll look for doctors, and they want to see local doctors.
+People who need a doctor typically start with searches for general information about the health problem they’re experiencing: symptoms, general descriptions of how they feel, etc. When they decide they’re ready to make an appointment with someone, they look for doctors and they want to see local doctors.

-When Google notices that you are looking for a local business, not just general information, you’ll see the “three pack” and a map.
+When Google notices that you are looking for a local business — rather than general information — you see the “three pack” and a map.

-General informational search results look different Factors determining rank in local search are different from factors determining your website’s search ranking in general.
+The things that determine rank in local search are different from the factors determining your website’s position in a general search.